rajatprat/GATE-Stats/conditional-expectation.md

 ### Meaning

-First calculate the expected value of `X` within each group determined by `Y`.
+First calculate the expected value of $X$ within each group determined by $Y$.

 Then take the weighted average of those conditional expectations.